Engineering Course Outcomes

 ENGR 2320 - Digital Electronics

-- Design of Boolean functions using NOT, AND, OR, EXOR, NAND and NOR gates
+- Apply Boolean functions to the design, synthesis, and analysis of digital circuits using NOT, AND, OR, XOR, NAND, and NOR gates.

 ENGR 2520 - Microprocessor and Microcomputers

-- Understanding of the basic concepts related to computer architectures such as the von Neumann and Harvard architecture.
+- Understand the basic concepts related to computer architectures such as the von Neumann and Harvard architecture.

-- The ability to program a microcontroller at the assembly language level to create branches, use subroutine calls and interrupts and to configure peripherals such as the A/D and timers.
+- Program a microcontroller at the assembly language level to create branches, use subroutine calls and interrupts and to configure peripherals such as the A/D and timers.

-- Understanding of the terminology and uses associated with program and data memory maps, computer architecture block diagrams, and address, data, and control busses.
+- Understand the terminology and uses associated with program and data memory maps, computer architecture block diagrams, and address, data, and control busses.

-- The ability to write detailed lab reports to document the problem being solved, and the design and testing of software / firmware.
+- Use flowcharts to document code design and write detailed lab reports to document the problem being solved, and the design and testing of software / firmware.

-- The ability to use an Integrated Development Environment (IDE) to single step through source code, set breakpoints and debug defective code.
+- Use an Integrated Development Environment (IDE) to single step through source code, set breakpoints and debug defective code.

-- Understanding of the relationship between high level languages such as C, assembly language, machine language and microcode.
+- Understand the relationship between high-level languages such as C, assembly language, machine language and microcode.

-- The ability to create C language programs for microcontroller applications at an introductory level.
+- Create C language programs for microcontroller applications at an introductory level.

 ENGR 2540 - Mechanics of Materials for Engineering